List of past Lucchese crime family mobsters: Peter Chiodo

 Following the unsuccessful assassination attempt, Lucchese mobsters delivered a blunt threat to Chiodo's lawyer that they would kill Chiodo's wife if he testified, a violation of a longstanding Mafia rule against harming women.
 While Chiodo had turned down several offers to flip, the threat against his wife was the last straw.
 He opted to break his blood oath and become a government witness, by his own account, to protect his family.
 The government quickly brought Chiodo's immediate family into the federal Witness Protection Program.

 With the failure of his gunmen to murder Chiodo, D'Arco soon became afraid of the wrath of his bosses.
 After a 1991 meeting during which he feared being murdered, D'Arco went into hiding and soon became a government witness himself.

 In September 1991, using a wheelchair due to his wounds, Chiodo testified in the Windows trial.
 Chiodo stated that he had undergone a "transformation" from a violent criminal to a man with a conscience.
 When asked what prompted this transformation, Chiodo replied "I was shot 12 times".

 Chiodo's remaining family in Brooklyn soon suffered retaliation from the Luccheses.
 On March 10, 1992, Lucchese associate Michael Spinelli shot Patricia Capozallo, Chiodo's sister, while she was driving in Bensonhurst.
 Capozallo suffered wounds to the arm, back and neck but survived.
 On February 2, 1993, the body of Frank Signorino, Chiodo's uncle, was found in the trunk of a car in East New York.
 The body displayed several gunshot wounds to the head.

 Chiodo provided valuable evidence that helped convict both Amuso and Casso as well as many other gangsters.
 While testifying in different cities, the government had to fly Chiodo in a special plane due to his morbid obesity.
-In July 1997, Chido testified against Genovese crime family boss Vincent Gigante in another Windows-related racketeering trial.
+In July 1997, Chiodo testified against Genovese crime family boss Vincent Gigante in another Windows-related racketeering trial.

 On September 11, 2007, Chiodo was sentenced to 17 years in prison on racketeering charges.
 However, due to his testimony, Chiodo was to serve no time in prison and was placed in the Witness Protection Program.
 Peter Chiodo died in January 2016, aged 65, of natural causes.